Visiting Bunratty Castle and Folk Park Clare Ireland

-Bunratty Castle in Ireland is high on the Irish bucket list for visitors and locals alike.
+Bunratty Castle and Folk Park in Ireland is high on the Irish bucket list for visitors and locals alike.
 The imposing Castle can see seen just off the motorway and it is undoubtedly one of Ireland’s most loved castles.
 The Castle itself was built in the 15th century and your visit includes the 19th-century Folk Park.
+Bunratty Castle is considered the most complete and authentic Castle in Ireland.

-The 15th-century restored Bunratty Castle in County Clare, Ireland was believed to be originally a Norse settlement that was destroyed by Brian Boru in the 900s.
+The 15th-century restored medieval Castle in County Clare, is only 15 minutes from Limerick and was believed to be originally a Norse settlement that was destroyed by Brian Boru in the 900s.

-Where is Bunratty castle located?
-Bunratty Castle is located just off the N18 Limerick/Ennis Road – just ten minutes from Shannon Airport.
+Where is Bunratty castle in Ireland located?
+Bunratty Castle is located just off the N18 Limerick/Ennis Road – just ten minutes from Shannon Airport on the West Coast.
 It’s very easy to spot from the highway and you will see Durty Nellies’ beautiful bright yellow building with Bunratty Castle rising above it.

 unratty Castle and Bunratty Folk Park Ireland